jacobhiggins/jacobhiggins.github.io/_portfolio/portfolio-1.md

 ### Placing the waypoint when the robot is in a safe environment

 Assuming we can identify the location of an occluding corner, the perception objective allows the MPC to move so that it can reduce the known-unknown area produced by the occluding corner.
 The next step is to determine where to place the reference $\mathbf{r}$, which I will refer to as the waypoint.
 This waypoint must produce smooth, continuous motion in the robot in different situations.
 The first situation we'll consider is when $\phi_{ku}=0$, i.e., when the robot system doesn't care to reduce occluded vision.
-In this case, we desire the robot to cut the occluding corner, as this would minimize the overall travel time.
+In this case, we want the robot to cut the occluding corner, as this would minimize the overall travel time.

 In order to do this, we assume that the overall layout of the environment is known a priori.
 This only refers to walls and other permanent structures, and not obstacles that can move.
 In this way, we can create a very simple reference trajectory $\tau$ that can loosely guide the robot through the corridors.
 By considering the edge of the area visible to the robot $\delta A_{s}$, we place the waypoint at the intersection of these two lines: